-Mary is a renowned Canadian potter.
-We are delighted to announce that blue-ginger gallery is the sole representative of her work in the U.K. and we will be introducing our visitors to her beautiful work during Herefordshire Art week ( 10th - 18th September)
+Mary is a renowned Canadian potter and we are delighted to announce that blue-ginger gallery is the sole representative of her work in the U.K.

 Colours of Provence and is mixed with the Aesthetics of William Morris and the English

 Arts & Crafts Movement.
 All the tiles are made by hand in my Artisan studio.
 The Tiles are made in a traditional

 Luka regularly exhibits his work in my favourite little Art Cafe in Thailand, The Meeting Room.
 Jo, the owner of the gallery, offers a space for group and solo exhibitions and a library of books on art and design.
 It’s a great place to have a coffee and chat to other visitors.
 While I was in Chiang Mai earlier this year, I was lucky enough to be there when Luka had a party for the opening of his exhibition.
 Many of his larger sculptures involve Thai houses on stilts and the most common footwear - the flip flop.
 A huge ‘Iron Man’ type robot benignly herds a litter of metal piglets and wood and metal flip flops float over metal houses.